multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

 ```

 But then, what about the __UniquePayments__ struct?
 Well, the __UniquePayments__ is a single field struct, containing a simple __PaymentsVec__, but with a few implementations of its own.
 It implements the more generic __default()__ and __new()__ functions, and also a few other simple utility functions, like __new_from_payments()__ and __into_payments()__, which are self explanatory.
 Now, the magic under the hood, so to speak, is that it also implements the __Mergeable__ trait from the DEX modules, which allows it to check if a new payment can be merged, and also handles the entire merging process, comparing both the token_id and the token_nonce of the payment.
-This merging argorithm is then used inside the custom __add_payment()__ function of the __UniquePayments__ struct, which simply receives the new payment that needs to be either added or merged, depending if another similiar ESDTTokenPayment already exists or not, always keeping only one instance of a token id/nonce pair (hence the name __UniquePayments__).
+This merging algorithm is then used inside the custom __add_payment()__ function of the __UniquePayments__ struct, which simply receives the new payment that needs to be either added or merged, depending if another similiar ESDTTokenPayment already exists or not, always keeping only one instance of a token id/nonce pair (hence the name __UniquePayments__).
 This all helps throughout the contract, including in the __claim_fees_collector_rewards__ presented above, where we simply call the __add_tokens__ function of the __PaymentsWrapper__, and all the checks and merging computation is done by the wrapper.

 ```rust